MullinsLab/PORPIDpipeline-index-primers/README.md

 # PorpidPostproc using Indexed Reads

-This repository is an upgrade of PORPID-postproc (branch h704, by Alec Pankow).

-now upgraded to Julia version 1.7.1 by Hugh Murrell

-## branch h705mod1

-In this branch we attempt to implement some suggestions by Kenneth Polzin of MullinsLab:

-- fix the "too many open files error"
-- load raw-reads from a zipped `fastq.gz` file
-- tar and zip output folders
-- implement user selected `degap` flag for output sequences

-and some suggestions by David Matten of WilliamsonLab:

-- keep copies of discarded sequences and report all sequence counts

-## branch index

-This branch has been further adapted by Dylan Westfall to enable the pipeline to accept samples labeled with Index primers rather than unique donor ID barcodes present in the cDNA primer.
-This primarily revolved around replacing the demultiplexing code in demux_functions.jl with code which Alec had written previously for an older version of PORPID-postproc that could accept Indexed samples.
+This pipeline has been adapted from the PORPID-postproc repository (https://github.com/MurrellGroup/PORPIDpipeline/) by Dylan Westfall to enable the pipeline to accept samples labeled with Index primers rather than unique donor ID barcodes present in the cDNA primer.
+This primarily revolved around replacing the demultiplexing code in demux_functions.jl with code which Alec Pankow had written previously for an older version of PORPID-postproc that could accept Indexed samples.

 The new code block does not report counts for reads that were rejected so the following lines are now not included in the {dataset}-count.html report.